Blood-Dawn/Jumpchain-Nexus/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a Jumpchain Nexus issue to help the new maintainers triage fixes
 title: "[BUG]"
 labels: bug

 ---

-**Describe the bug**
+**Summary**
-A clear and concise description of what the bug is.
+A clear and concise description of the problem you encountered in Jumpchain Nexus.

-**To Reproduce**
+**App build / version**
+List the desktop build tag or commit hash you are running.
+If you built from source, include the output of `git rev-parse HEAD` and any notable local changes.

+**Platform details**
+- OS and version:
+- Distribution (WPF legacy / Tauri desktop / other):

+**Steps to reproduce**
-Steps to reproduce the behavior:
+Steps to make the bug happen:
 1. Go to '...'
-2. Click on '....'
+2. Click on '...'
-3. See error
+3. Observe '...'

-**Expected behavior**
+**Expected behaviour**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.
+Tell us what you thought would happen instead.

+**Actual behaviour / logs**
+What really happened?
+Attach screenshots, errors, or console logs if available.

 **Additional context**
-Add any other context about the problem here.
+Anything else we should know?
+The Jumpchain Nexus maintainers monitor this queue; legacy WPF issues are accepted for documentation but fixes may be limited to the modern app.